Close Menu

 How to Effectively Clean and Disinfect Hard Surfaces

 When you clean the house, remembering to sanitize and disinfect surfaces is key.
-Regular cleaning removes dirt, but to kill those pesky germs on surfaces and objects in your home are important, especially if you’re feeling sick or if someone who’s unwell has dropped by.
+Regular cleaning removes dirt, but killing those pesky germs on surfaces and objects in your home are important, especially if you’re feeling sick or if someone unwell has dropped by.
 Usually, a deep clean is likely not needed every single time, but making your home match levels public health codes recommend means occasionally you’ll choose to disinfect.

 The Best Practices for Disinfecting High-Touch Areas

 Focus on frequently touched surfaces, such as doorknobs, light switches, countertops, and faucet handles.
-These areas are more likely to harbor germs and bacteria, so they require extra attention during cleaning and disinfecting home.
+These areas are more likely to harbor germs and bacteria, so they require extra attention during cleaning and disinfecting the home.

 Creating a Safe and Effective Bleach Solution According to CDC Guidelines